 - Internet and cable systems

 Your community may have all or some of these amenities and services.
 Either way, you’re partially responsible for their upkeep through your monthly HOA fees.
-But, this is a small price to pay considering how much time and effort it’ll save you.
+But, this is a small price to pay considering how much time and effort it saves you.

 While a typical homeowner might spend their weekends mowing the lawn or trimming the bushes, you’re free to relax and enjoy other fun activities.
-This is one of many perks that come with living in a planned development community.
+This is one of many perks that come with living in a planned development.

-The reserve fund is an amount that’s allocated from the HOA budget to cover future repairs and maintenance of common areas.
-Most condo communities will start building a reserve fund right from the beginning.
-That way, emergency maintenance costs don’t have to come out of homeowner’s pockets when they happen.
+The reserve fund is money that’s allocated from the HOA budget to cover future repairs and maintenance of common areas.
+Most communities will (and should) start building a reserve fund right from the beginning.
+That way, emergency maintenance costs don’t have to come out of homeowners’ pockets when they happen.

-If you’re buying into an older condo building or planned community, be sure to check if the reserve fund is healthy.
-You don’t want to move into a community with a weak reserve fund.
-That means the HOA will have to charge extra fees known as “special assessments” to cover costs that should have been taken care of by the reserve fund.
+If you’re buying into an older building or planned community, be sure to check if the reserve fund is healthy.
+You don’t want to move into a community with an inadequate reserve fund.
+Associations that are not financially prepared end up charging extra fees known as “special assessments” to cover costs that should have been taken care of by the reserve fund.